galister/wlx-overlay-s/README.md

 In case screens were selected in the wrong order:
 - Go to Settings and press `Clear PipeWire tokens` and then `Restart software`
 - Pay attention to your notifications, it tells you in which order to pick the screens.
-- If notifications don't show, try start Wlx from the terminal and look for instructions in there.
+- If notifications don't show, try start WayVR from the terminal and look for instructions in there.

-**WiVRn users**: Select WlxOverlay-S from the `Application` drop-down.
-If there's no such entry, select `Custom` and browse to your WlxOverlay-S executable or AppImage.
+**WiVRn users**: Select WayVR from the `Application` drop-down.
+If there's no such entry, select `Custom` and browse to your WayVR executable or AppImage.

-**Envision users**: Go to the Plugins menu and select the WlxOverlay-S plugin.
+**Envision users**: Go to the Plugins menu and select the WayVR plugin.
 This will download and run the AppImage version of the overlay.
-In order to run a standalone installation (for instance from the AUR), create a bash script containing `wlx-overlay-s --openxr --show` and then set this bash script as a custom Envision plugin.
+In order to run a standalone installation (for instance from the AUR), create a bash script containing `wayvr --openxr --show` and then set this bash script as a custom Envision plugin.

 This will show a home environment with headset passthrough by default or a [customizable background](https://github.com/galister/wlx-overlay-s/wiki/OpenXR-Skybox)!

-**SteamVR users**: WlxOverlay-S will register itself for auto-start, so there is no need to start it every time.
-Disclaimer: SteamVR will sometimes disregard this and not start Wlx anyway.
+**SteamVR users**: WayVR will register itself for auto-start, so there is no need to start it every time.
+Disclaimer: SteamVR will sometimes disregard this and not start WayVR anyway.

 **Please continue reading the guide below.**